rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 # Other tables #

-## issues ##
+## current_issues ##

 This table shows problems that have been detected within the RethinkDB cluster.
-For details, read the [System issues table][sit] documentation.
+For details, read the [System current issues table][sit] documentation.

 [sst]: /docs/system-stats/